-Goku, the protagonist, would not have been the hero he became had he not been raised by Gohan Sr. Of course, getting Identity Amnesia as a baby and forgetting his purpose was to wipe out the human race probably helped!
+Son Goku, the protagonist, would not have been the hero he became had he not been raised by Gohan Sr. Of course, getting Identity Amnesia as a baby and forgetting his purpose was to wipe out all life on Earth probably helped!

 Even Vegeta the callousalienprince who wiped out hundreds of worlds and cared only about becoming the strongest in the universe eventually softened after he permanently moved to Earth, most notably settling down with a human wife and raising their half-Saiyan children.